-Refinancing a loan is a major move that can result in significant savings.
+Refinancing a mortgage is a major move that can result in significant savings.
 But the strategy can also backfire, leaving you in a worse situation than you were in before—and with less money in the bank.
 So how do you know if you should refinance?

-You can potentially save a lot of money, and that’s generally the best reason to get one.
+You can potentially save a lot of money with a refinance, and that’s generally the best reason to get one.
 In particular, refinancing may help you spend less in interest over the life of your loan.

 - Refinance to a lower interest rate so that you pay less on your loan balance.